sakshisharma84/mke-docs/content/docs/tutorials/authentication-provider-setup/oidc-provider-setup.md

 ---
-title: Create OIDC application in Okta
+title: OIDC provider setup
-weight: 2
+weight: 1
 ---

+To configure an Okta application to serve as your [OIDC authentication](../../../operations/authentication/OIDC) provider for MKE 4:

 1. Select **OIDC - OpenID Connect** for **Sign-in method**.
 2. Select **Web Application** for **Application Type**.